-Income and other tax expense changed by \$23.0 million primarily as a result of a higher tax benefit due to larger losses on our share of operating results in the retail operations venture of Sparc Group as compared to 2019, and reduced withholding and income taxes related to certain of our international investments, partially offset by tax expense from a bargain purchase gain recorded as a result of the acquisition of our interest in Forever 21.
+Income and other tax expense changed by \$26.4 million primarily as a result of a higher tax benefit due to larger losses on our share of operating results in the retail operations venture of SPARC Group as compared to 2019, and reduced withholding and income taxes related to certain of our international investments, partially offset by tax expense from a bargain purchase gain recorded as a result of the acquisition of our interest in Forever 21.

-Income from unconsolidated entities decreased \$102.2 million primarily due to results of operations from our retailer investments, as well as unfavorable domestic and international operations, both of which were impacted by COVID-19 disruption, partially offset by a \$35.0 million pre-tax non-cash bargain purchase gain recorded as a result of the acquisition of our interest in Forever 21.
+Income from unconsolidated entities decreased \$160.1 million primarily due to unfavorable year-over-year domestic and international property operations, as well as results of operations from our retailer investments, both of which were impacted by COVID-19 disruption, partially offset by a \$41.7 million pre-tax non-cash bargain purchase gain recorded as a result of the acquisition of our interest in Forever 21 and a gain from the sale of a non-retail asset, of which our share was \$17.8 million.

-During 2020, we recorded a \$7.8 million loss, net, related to the impairment and disposition of certain assets by Klépierre, offset by a \$1.0 million gain related to the disposition of a shopping center by one of our joint venture investments.
-During 2019, we recorded a \$2.7 million gain related to Klépierre's disposition of certain shopping centers.
+During 2020, we recorded a \$91.3 million loss related to an other-than-temporary impairment of our equity investment in three joint venture properties and impairment charge to reduce our investment in HBS to its estimated fair value and a \$7.8 million loss, net, related to the impairment and disposition of certain assets by Klépierre, offset by a \$1.0 million gain related to the disposition of a shopping center by one of our joint venture investments.
+During 2019, we recorded a \$12.8 million gain related to Klépierre's disposition of certain shopping centers.

-Simon's net income attributable to noncontrolling interests decreased \$56.1 million due to a decrease in the net income of the Operating Partnership.
+Simon's net income attributable to noncontrolling interests decreased \$117.9 million due to a decrease in the net income of the Operating Partnership.